CMSgov/claims-api-ecosystem-website/index.md

 <a class="ds-c-button ds-c-button--primary ds-c-button--inverse ds-u-font-weight--normal" href="http://bcda.cms.gov">Explore the Beneficiary Claims Data API</a>

-### Empower beneficiaries to access and share their data:
+### For empowering beneficiaries to access and share their data:

 Allow Medicare beneficiaries to auto-fill historical information (like prescriptions) when being evaluated for a potential service, insurance plan, or research study.